ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 from an antecedent via cloning; see {{groups}} for more.

 {{connection-props}} provides a list of Connection Properties, while Selection Properties are listed in the subsections below.
-Many properties are only considered during establishment, and can not be changed after a Connection is established; however, they can still be queried.
-The return type of a queried Selection Property is Boolean, where `true` means that the Selection Property has been applied and `false` means that the Selection Property has not been applied.
+Sepection Properties are only considered during establishment, and can not be changed after a Connection is established; however, they can still be read.
+The return type of a read Selection Property is Boolean, where `true` means that the Selection Property has been applied and `false` means that the Selection Property has not been applied.
 Note that `true` does not mean that a request has been honored.
-For example, if `Congestion control` was requested with preference level `Prefer`, but congestion control could not be supported, querying the `congestionControl` property yields the value `false`.
-If the preference level `Avoid` was used for `Congestion control`, and, as requested, the Connection is not congestion controlled, querying the `congestionControl` property also yields the value `false`.
+For example, if `Congestion control` was requested with preference level `Prefer`, but congestion control could not be supported, reading the `congestionControl` property yields the value `false`.
+If the preference level `Avoid` was used for `Congestion control`, and, as requested, the Connection is not congestion controlled, reading the `congestionControl` property also yields the value `false`.

 An implementation of the Transport Services API must provide sensible defaults for Selection